 And so the good Jesus places these two petitions – Hallowed be thy name and Thy kingdom come next to each other, so that we can understand what we are asking for and why it is important to beg for it and to do all we can to please the one who is able to give it to us.
 Let me explain how I understand it.

 Now, then.
 The greatest joy in the kingdom of heaven (the greatest among many) seems to me to be that we will no longer be tied up with earthly concerns but will have rest and glory within us – rejoicing that gives joy to everyone, peace that lasts for ever – satisfaction in ourselves, a satisfaction that comes from seeing how everyone is praising the Lord and blessing and hallowing his name, while no-one offends him.
 Everyone loves him.
 Each soul has no wish other than to love him: it cannot stop loving him because it knows him truly.

 If only we knew him like that even here on earth, we would love him in the same way – not with that degree of perfection, of course, but in a very different way from the way we love him now.

 This excerpt from Saint Teresa of Avila’s book Way of Perfection (Obras de la gloriosa madre Sta.
 Teresa de Jesus, Vol 1, Madrid, 1752; 30, 1-4, pp. 526-528) comments on the Lord’s Prayer (Our Father), specifically, on the petitions “Hallowed be thy Name” and “Thy Kingdom Come.”
-It appears in the Roman Office of Readings for Wednesday of the thirteenth (13th) week in Ordinary time with the accompanying biblical reading taken from 2 Samuel 4:2– 5:7, the crowning of David as king of all Israel and his conquest of Jerusalem.
+It appears in the Roman Office of Readings for Wednesday of the thirteenth (13th) week in Ordinary time.
+The accompanying biblical reading is from 2 Samuel 4:2– 5:7, the crowning of David as king of all Israel and his conquest of Jerusalem.